 FSM hourly statistics reporting is another very useful tool.
-This can show you the mix of metadata operations being invoked by client processes, as well as latency information for metadata operations and metadata and journal I/O. This information is easily accessed in the cvlog log files.
-All of the latency oriented stats are reported in microsecond units.
+This can show you the mix of metadata operations being invoked by client processes, as well as latency information for metadata operations and metadata and journal I/O.

-It also possible to trigger an instant FSM statistics report by setting the Once Only debug flag using cvadmin.
-For example:

-cvadmin -F snfs1 -e 'debug 0x01000000'; tail -100 /usr/ cvfs/data/snfs1/log/cvlog

-Keep in mind the following when running cvadmin:
+This information can be easily accessed in qustat output.
+See the qustat man page or help files for more information.

-- Quantum recommended that you have only a single metadata stripe group.
-For increased performance, use multiple LUNs (2 or 4) for the stripe group. - A large value for FSM threads SUMMARY max busy indicates the FSM configuration setting ThreadPoolSize is insufficient. - Extremely high values for FSM cache SUMMARY inode lookups, TKN SUMMARY TokenRequestV3, or TKN SUMMARY TokenReqAlloc might indicate excessive file fragmentation.
-If so, the snfsdefrag utility can be used to fix the fragmented files. - The VOP and TKN summary statistics of the form count avg/q+e min/q+e max/q+e show microsecond queue and execution latency for the various metadata operations.
+- Extremely high values for ICa Hits + ICa Misses, Tkn Req Inode, or Tkn Req Allc might indicate excessive file fragmentation.
+If so, the snfsdefrag utility can be used to fix the fragmented files. - The TIM-type VOP and TKN summary statistics show microsecond queue and execution latency for the various metadata operations.

 This shows what type of metadata operations are most prevalent and most costly.
 These are also broken out per client, which can be useful to identify a client that is disproportionately loading the FSM.

-SNFS supports the Windows Perfmon utility.
+SNFS supports the Windows Perfmon utility (see Windows Performance Monitor Counters on page 38).
 This provides many useful statistics counters for the SNFS client component.
 Run rmperfreg.exe and instperfreg.exe to set up the required registry settings.
-Next, call cvdb -P. After these steps, the SNFS counters should be visible to the

-Windows Perfmon utility.
+Next, call cvdb -P. After these steps, the SNFS counters should be visible to the Windows Perfmon utility.
 If not, check the Windows Application Event log for errors.

 The cvcp utility is a higher performance alternative to commands such as cp and tar.
 The cvcp utility achieves high performance by using threads, large I/O buffers, preallocation, stripe alignment, DMA I/O transfer, and Bulk Create.
 Also, the cvcp utility uses the SNFS External API for preallocation and stripe alignment.
-In the directory-to-directory copy mode (for example, cvcp source\dir destination\dir,) cvcp conditionally uses the Bulk Create API to provide a dramatic small file copy performance boost.
+In the directory-to-directory copy mode (for example, cvcp source_dir destination_dir,) cvcp conditionally uses the Bulk Create API to provide a dramatic small file copy performance boost.
 However, it will not use Bulk Create in some scenarios, such as non-root invocation, managed file systems, quotas, or Windows security.
 When Bulk Create is utilized, it significantly boosts performance by reducing the number of metadata operations issued.
 For example, up to 20 files can be created all with a single metadata operation.
 For more information, see the cvcp man page.